 (ii) That His Excellency, Chief D.S.P.
 Alamieyeseigha

-deliberately engaged in suppression of material facts when he
+wilfully and deliberately engaged in suppression of material facts

-refused and or neglected to notify the Bayelsa State House of
+when he failed, refused and or neglected to notify the Bayelsa State

 (iii) That His Excellency, Chief D.S.P.
 Alamieyeseigha sought to deceive the Bayelsa State House of Assembly and the entire people of Bayelsa, by virtue of the spurious letter addressed to the Speaker, Bayelsa State House of Assembly ostensibly dated 01st September, 2005, but in actual fact made in reaction to an event which occurred on 15th day of September, 2005, namely his arrest and detention with the prospect of long stay in the United Kingdom.